 STAMP was designed as an ongoing long-term effort to track geographic and temporal trends in environmental quality by collecting seabird eggs using standardized protocols, processing and banking the contents under conditions that ensure chemical stability during long-term (decadal) storage, and analyzing subsamples of the stored material to determine baseline levels of persistent bioaccumulative contaminants (e.g., chlorinated pesticides, polychlorinated biphenyls [PCBs], brominated flame retardants [polybrominated diphenyl ethers—PBDEs], butyltin compounds, and mercury).
-The seabird egg collection is maintained in NIST's Marine Environmental Specimen Bank at the Hollings Marine Laboratory with aliquots available to other researchers.
+The seabird egg collection is maintained in the NIST Biorepository at the Hollings Marine Laboratory with aliquots available to other researchers through an access policy.

-- Temporal and geographic trends in the level of contaminants in the major marine regions of Alaska, Hawaii and the U.S. Pacific Islands are being established through the analysis of seabird egg specimens banked at the Marine Environmental Specimen Bank.
+- Temporal and geographic trends in the level of contaminants in the major marine regions of Alaska, Hawaii and the U.S. Pacific Islands are being established through the analysis of seabird egg specimens banked at the NIST Biorepository.

 - Banked seabird egg specimens are being used in a study to use mercury isotopes coupled with carbon and nitrogen stable isotopes to determine sources and cycling of mercury in the environment and the effects of food webs on this determination.